KBOAKYE-18/Quiz-App/README.md

 # Quiz-App
-Simple Quiz App using HTML ,CSS, and Javascript
+Simple Quiz App using HTML ,CSS, and Javascript.
+# Fetches Questions using Fetch API